-In the past, this guide provided direction on the best bets for eating on premise; this time, the barometer is much lower.
-This is simply a list of the select few places — no matter how mass-produced or unappealing — that are still serving, should you find yourself in need of some sustenance before or after a trip.
+In the past, this guide to airport dining provided direction on the best bets for eating on-site; this time, the barometer is much lower.
+This is simply a list of the places — no matter how mass-produced or unappealing — that are still serving, should you find yourself in need of some sustenance before or after a trip.

-It’s divided into four sections — the public area (open to non-travellers), and then Canadian, international, and United States departures.
-Spoiler: the last of these has been scrubbed of nearly all dining options.
+This guide is divided into four sections — the public area (open to non-travellers), and then Canadian, international, and United States departures.

 - Java U: Montreal-based café chain with breakfasts, soups, sandwiches and wraps, salads, and pastries — better than most other coffee options [Near United States check-in]

 - Paramount: A Canadian chain doing a range of Lebanese-leaning options like shawarma, falafel, and salads [Near international and domestic security]

 - Subway: Its former spokesperson Jared Fogle may be in prison, but this sandwich chain is still something that exists [Arrivals]

 - Tim Hortons: Hands down the cheapest thing in the airport — debatably drinkable coffee, doughnuts, and pastries [Arrivals]

 Restricted Zone: Canadian Departures — Gates 1 to 51